Unkn0wnChris/ThreatMind-NetWitness-SOC-AI-Assistant/README.md

+## Acknowledgments

+This project was inspired by a developer's repository:https://github.com/Ninadjos/SOCGPT-AI-Powered-SOC-Assistant.git

+This repository gave the team a starting reference and the system has been developed and modified significantly to meet the objectives and scope of the Final Year Project

 # ThreatMinds – AI-Assisted SOC Investigation Chatbot

 **ThreatMinds** is an AI-assisted Security Operations Center (SOC) chatbot designed to support security analysts in log investigation, incident triage, MITRE ATT&CK mapping, and remediation guidance.